Home

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the primary nest discovered at Galveston Island State Park since 2012, according to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Heart for Sea Turtle Research.
+This was the first nest found at Galveston Island State Park since 2012, in response to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Research.

-“Every egg matters,” Marshall mentioned.
-"Lots of nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why it is very important transport these nests to an environment the place they've the best likelihood for survival into adulthood."
+“Every egg matters,” Marshall said.
+"Plenty of nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why it is important to transport these nests to an setting the place they've one of the best probability for survival into adulthood."

-Marshall mentioned the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to stay at least 60 ft away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall said the typical nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to remain at the very least 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org